Simulations Approaching Data: Cortical Slow Waves in Inferred Models of the Whole Hemisphere of Mouse: Methods

-It is also customary to introduce (adaptation couplings) $b_i$ that determine how much the fatigue influences the dynamics: this factor changes depending on neuro-modulation and explains the emergence of specific dynamic regimes associated to different brain states.
-Specifically, higher value of $b$ (together with higher values of recurrent connectivity) are used in models to the induction of Slow Oscillations, as illustrated by Fig.\ref{fig3}.\textbf{D}.
+It is also customary to introduce the adaptation strength $b_i$ that determines how much the fatigue influences the dynamics: this factor changes depending on neuro-modulation and explains the emergence of specific dynamic regimes associated to different brain states.
+Specifically, higher values of $b$ (together with higher values of recurrent cortico-cortical connectivity) are used in models for the induction of Slow Oscillations.

-It is also possible to write down the dynamics for the activity variables by assuming that the probability at time $t+dt$ to have a certain level of activity $S_i(t+dt)$ in the population $i$ is drawn from a gaussian distribution:
+It is possible to write down the dynamics for the activity variables by assuming that the probability at time $t+dt$ to have a certain level of activity $S_i(t+dt)$ in the population $i$ is drawn from a Gaussian distribution:

-For simplicity we assumed $c$ to be constant in time, and the same for all the populations.
-The temporal dynamics of such a variable might be accounted by considering a second order mean field theory \cite{el2009master,chong2010recent}.
+For simplicity, we assumed $c=$ \SI{2}{s^{-1}} to be constant in time, and the same for all the populations.
+Its temporal dynamics might be accounted for by considering a second-order mean-field theory \cite{el2009master,chong2010recent}.